 An island gifted to the nation.
-A fertile Hebridean paradise with a great anchorage, wonderful walks and wildlife and a inspiring little church.
+A fertile Hebridean paradise with a great anchorage, local fresh food, wonderful walks and wildlife.

-Canna was left to the National Trust for Scotland (NTS) by the Gaelic folklorist and scholar John Lorne Campbell in 1981, and is run as a farm and conservation area.
+Canna was left to the National Trust for Scotland (NTS) in 1981 by the Gaelic folklorist and scholar John Lorne Campbell in 1981.
 It is truly a treasure of the Small Isles.
-Canna House, one of two big houses on the island (the other being Tighard), contains John Campbell’s important archives of Gaelic materials that were donated with the islands to the nation.
-It is an island rich in built heritage, our social, environmental and natural heritage and is a place to be cherished and supported through the work of the National Trust for Scotland
+Canna House, one of two big houses on the island, the other being Tighard).
+Canna House contains John Campbell’s important archives of Gaelic materials that were donated with the islands to the nation.
+It is an island rich in built, social, environmental and natural heritage and is a place to be cherished and supported through the work of the National Trust for Scotland

 I have visited Canna on several occasions and each has been an absolute pleasure.
 Canna Harbour, the main anchorage, is accommodating and allows yachts to swing on the winds that circulate the bay.
 Ashore, my abiding memory is the quite and chilled atmosphere of the Memorial Church.
 A rocket like shaped spire rises above its thick stone walls.

 The day I left the sweltering heat of a July afternoon and the air inside was peaceful, quite and cool, so very cool.
 To visit these places of worship on the island is a pleasure and most certainly a privilege.
 I sat for 20 minutes in perfect peace and silence.
 The small cellar like shaped room is spectacular in its; peace, karma or feng shui – take your pick.
 It is quite a remarkable experience.

 Sitting there one could not help but image in the congregation huddled in and from the pulpit fire and brimstone being preached ‘at them’ and perhaps ‘over them’.